 Gallerie dell’Accademia open Monday from 8:15 am to 2:15 pm, the high days 8:15 am to 7:15 pm.
-Reservations required on Saturday and Sunday.

-Civic Museums of Venice: Palazzo Ducale and Correr every day, the others only from Friday to Sunday.
+Civic Museums of Venice: Palazzo Ducale and Correr every day, the others only from Thursday to Sunday.

-From Monday 26 April: Palazzo Ducale every day from 10.00 to 18.00 (last admission at 17.00)
+Palazzo Ducale every day from 10.00 to 18.00 (last admission at 17.00).